juliandieskau/WUI/README.md

 # Hosting the Website

+1. Copy docker-compose.yml & nginx.conf into any ./folder on the host
-1. Build Project like it says below
+2. Build Project like it says below
-2. copy build folder content into ./src folder on the server
+3. upload /dist content into ./folder/src folder on the host
-3. ```docker-compose up -d``` to start server
+4. ```docker-compose up -d``` to start server

 # ects-web